MateuszPerczak/PySpec/README.md

 # PySpec

-# PySpec is a system profiling and monitoring application for Microsoft Windows that detects the cpu, gpu, ram, motherboard and other devices.
+# PySpec is a system profiling and monitoring application that detects the cpu, gpu, ram, motherboard and other devices.

 ## Python version: